CBW (AM)

-CBW is the call sign of the CBC Radio One station in Winnipeg, Manitoba.
+CBW is the call sign of the CBC Radio One station in Winnipeg, Manitoba, Canada.
 The station broadcasts at 990 kHz.
-CBW is a Class A Clear-channel station reserved for Canada under the North American Regional Broadcasting Agreement allocations.
+CBW is a non-commercial Class A Clear-channel station reserved for Canada under the North American Regional Broadcasting Agreement (NARBA) allocations.

-CBW's studios are located on Portage Avenue in Downtown Winnipeg, while its transmitters are located near Beaudry Provincial Park in Springstein.
+CBW's studios are located on Portage Avenue (Winnipeg Route 85) in Downtown Winnipeg, while its transmitters are located near Beaudry Provincial Park in Springstein.

-Due to the station's transmitter power and Manitoba's mostly flat land (with near-perfect ground conductivity), it reaches almost all of southern Manitoba during the day and much of the middle portion of North America at night.
-The station is simulcast on FM at 89.3 MHz (with a transmitter atop Bell MTS Place Main, in downtown Winnipeg).
+Due to the station's transmitter power and Manitoba's mostly flat land (with near-perfect ground conductivity), CBW 990 reaches almost all of southern Manitoba during the day and much of the middle portion of North America at night.
+The station is simulcast on CBW-1-FM at 89.3 MHz.
+The FM transmitter is atop the Richardson building, in downtown Winnipeg.

 History

 An early demonstration of radio by Lee de Forest took place in Winnipeg in April 1910, with extensive amateur and experimental interest after that date.
 Regularly scheduled broadcasting did not begin until the spring of 1922, when Lynn Salton established a private station with the call sign CKZC.
 Both Winnipeg daily newspapers developed their own radio stations in 1922, notably providing coverage of the 1922 Provincial election.
 However, the stations were found to be expensive to operate.
 In January 1923, the newspapers agreed to get out of the broadcasting business in favor of the government-owned station.

 The station first signed on March 13, 1923 as CKY, owned and operated by the Manitoba Telephone System, with a transmitter power of 500 watts at a frequency of 665 kHz.
 It became a partial affiliate of the Canadian Radio Broadcasting Commission in 1933, and was purchased outright by the CBC in 1948.
 The station adopted its current call sign a few months after the CBC purchase, and the CKY call sign was reassigned to a new commercial radio station in 1949.

 CBW was part of the Trans-Canada Network, which was the main CBC radio network, while CKRC carried programming from the Dominion Network between January 1, 1944 and 1962.

 The transmitter was originally located in Carman.
 On February 3, 1952, a small plane with 3 passengers struck the Carman tower, due to heavy fog.
 None of the passengers survived.
 Three tower workers were killed when the tower collapsed during efforts to replace a missing guy wire.